 - Perform such other functions related to the above.

-The NFRA shall have the following powers:
+Powers of the NFRAThe NFRA shall have the following powers:

 - To investigate the matters of professional or other misconduct committed by a prescribed class of CA firms or CAs.
 No other authority can initiate or continue proceedings where the NFRA has initiated an investigation.
 Such an investigation can be initiated either suo moto (by itself) or on a reference made by the Central Government.